IbzanHyena/blog.ibzan.co.uk/articles/2026-05-02-why-i-love-j.md

 I frequently find myself writing a few characters of J, looking at the result, and then typing just a few more to perform the next step.
 Few languages give me such a lack of mental friction.

-Sometimes, words like brief and terse are used as a bit of a backhanded compliment.
-The main connotations are generally that, as well as being short, these languages are illegible or even completely impenetrable.

 More generally, fundamental programing skills like how to structure a program and break down a program into constituent parts haven’t gone away, but rather have different building blocks to work with.
 When an algorithm fits on one line, the functions you build can be bigger.